Aoamos/qr-code/README.md

 # A simple QR-code project
-##the project is very simple but looks hard
+## The project is very simple but looks hard